ucrkarthik/finatraOnSpark/README.md

 finatraOnSpark does word count in Spark and Word Cloud in the UI

+#Set Env Variable
 Set/Export SPARK_HOME:
-bash-3.2$ echo $SPARK_HOME
-/Users/venkatesan3/spark-1.4.0

-Unzip the finatraOnSpark.zip
+export SPARK_HOME=/Users/venkatesan3/spark-1.4.0
+export PATH=$SPARK_HOME/bin:$PATH

+#Build the project using Maven
 cd to finatraOnSpark

 Run Maven

 mvn clean install

-Launch Finatra(micro-services):
+#Launch Finatra(micro-services):
 sh launch.sh

-Finatra Admin Page : Use the shutdown link shutdown finatra http://localhost:7972/admin
+#Finatra Admin Page : Use the shutdown link shutdown finatra
+http://localhost:7972/admin

 NOTE: In the links below, provide an absolute path to a file from your local drive(remove the text in bold/underlined and provide your own file location).
 Firefox seems to work better with D3.